franciscolopezv/architecture_modernization/01-strategy/prerequisites.md

 - Use techniques from Domain-Driven Design (DDD)
 - Consider hiring DDD practitioners or enabling teams to facilitate

-**Typical timeline:** 4-12 weeks depending on organization size and complexity
+**Timeline:** Varies by organization size and complexity.
+Can be done incrementally—start with one domain and expand.

 ---